-* Officials call outbreak most serious yet
+* New infections at nine-month high* Officials call outbreak most serious yet

 * Stricter social distancing measures to be enforced

 * President apologises for burden of virus restrictions

 South Korean President Moon Jae-in called on Monday for expanded coronavirus testing and more thorough tracing as the country struggled to control its latest and largest wave of infections.